-With so many new beauty products coming out every week, it’s hard to keep up, and we can tend to keep buying the latest thing rather than using up what you already have.
+With so many new beauty products coming out every week, it’s hard to keep up, and we can tend to keep buying the latest thing rather than using up what we already have.
 I’m guilty of this, especially after seeing pretty pictures in magazines, tv adverts and great blogger reviews popping up on my news feed everyday!

 I’ve come up with a few tips to help you save your pennies, use up what you have, and find new ways to repurpose things you don’t love anymore.
 This post is more for myself, as sometimes, I really need to take my own advice and practise what I preach!